lunocratic/lunocratic/README.md

 <pre>
 💻 Student at KL University
-📚 I'm a Discord Bots & Backend developer
+📚 AiMl , Game  And Backend developer
 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Data Analysis & Visualization, MERN
 🌱 Learning about Data Science stuff